skang06/CHANGENAMEminiproj3/README.md

 Below average going into for- profit/ non-profit.
 Slighty below average going into teaching.
 Significantly below average going into non science related fields.
 - It is the cluster with the most above average percent of postdocs going into academia, at nearly one standard deviation above the mean.
 The percent of postdocs going into government is also above average at .65 standard deviations above.

-_Significantly below average going into non science related fields at almost one standard deviation lower for cluster 1 - 3._
+_Significantly below average going into non science related fields at almost one standard deviation lower for cluster 1,2, and 3._

 _Cluster 4_: Significantly above average going into government.
 Slightly above average going into academia/teaching.
 Significantly below average going into for- profit/non science related fields.
 Below average going into non-profit.
-- This cluster has the most above average percent of postdocs going into government.
-It is nearly 2 standard deviations above the average.
+- This cluster has the most above average percent of postdocs going into government, at nearly 2 standard deviations above the average.
 There is also an above average percent of postdocs going into academia, although it is not nearly as many as cluster 3.
 - Significantly below average going into for- profit.
 It is tied with Cluster 4 for most below average percent of post docs going into for-profit institutions.
-Among the four clusters, this cluster has the smallest below average percent of postdocs go into non- science related fields.
+Among the four clusters, this cluster has the smallest below average percent of postdocs go into non- science related fields, indicating there is a greater percentage going into non-science related fields compared to the other clusters, although it is still below average.

 __List of Departments and Their Relevant Cluster__